lauracion/lacion/content/talk/2019_RenBaires.md

 authors = ["Laura Acion"]

 # Abstract and optional shortened version.
 abstract = "Talk in Spanish.
-My summary of useR!2019 at R user group in Buenos Aires"
+My summary of useR!2019 for the R user group in Buenos Aires"

 # Name of event and optional event URL.
 event = "Relatos de useR!
 2019"